bioidiap/bob.pad.base/doc/pad_intro.rst

 =============================================

 Presentation Attack Detection, or PAD, is a branch of biometrics aiming at detecting an attempt to dupe a biometric recognition system by modifying the sample presented to the sensor.
-The goal of PAD is to develop countermeasures to presentation attacks that are able to detect wether a biometric sample is a `bonafide` sample, or a presentation attack.
+The goal of PAD is to develop countermeasures to presentation attacks that can detect whether a biometric sample is a `bonafide` sample or a presentation attack.

 For an introduction to biometrics, take a look at the :ref:`documentation of bob.bio.base <bob.bio.base.biometrics_intro>`.